VISAS

 Visas (sticker) are placed on your passport and cannot be issued in Mexico; you must apply for it at a Mexican Consulate or Embassy outside of Mexico.

-Resident Visas have a validity of 6 months but only ONE entrance, allowing you enough time to complete step 2.
+Resident Visas have a validity of 6 months but only ONE entry, allowing you enough time to complete step 2.

 - Obtain your Resident Card.